Good-WarWolf/electron/docs/tutorial/support.md

 ## Supported Versions

-The latest three release branches are supported by the Electron team.
+The latest three major versions are supported by the Electron team.
-For example, if the latest release is 2.0.x, then the 2-0-x series is supported, as are the two previous release series 1-7-x and 1-8-x.
+For example, if the latest release is 5.0.x, then the 4.x.y series is supported, as are the two previous release series 3.x.y and 2.x.y.

+The latest stable release unilaterally receives all fixes from `master`, and the version prior to that receives the vast majority of those fixes as time and bandwidth warrants.
+The oldest supported release line will receive only security fixes directly.

+All supported release lines will accept external pull requests to backport fixes previously merged to `master`, though this may be on a case-by-case basis for some older supported lines.
+All contested decisions around release line backports will be resolved by the [Releases Working Group](https://github.com/electron/governance/tree/master/wg-releases) as an agenda item at their weekly meeting the week the backport PR is raised.

+### Currently supported versions
+- 5.x
+- 4.x
+- 3.x

+### End-of-life

 When a release branch reaches the end of its support cycle, the series will be deprecated in NPM and a final end-of-support release will be